Introduction

 Step 1: Gather Your Tools

-Before you start, make sure you have all the necessary tools and materials:
+Before you start, make sure you have all the necessary tools and materials ready:

-- A new spark plug that matches your lawn mower’s specifications.
+- A new spark plug that fits your lawn mower’s specifications.

-- A gap gauge for adjusting the spark plug gap (if necessary).
+- A gap gauge to adjust the spark plug gap if needed.

-- Use a clean rag or brush to clean the area around the ignition.
+- A clean rag or brush to tidy up the area around the ignition.

 Step 2: Locate the Spark Plug